The world's happiest countries for 2022 - KRDO

 “Their heartland is being attacked, so they’ll be getting some coming-together effect, but of course the actual damage is terrible.”

-The effects the war will have on overall happiness in Russia are especially murky because government censorship distorts information that informs life evaluations, he said.
+The effects the war will have on overall happiness in Russia are especially murky because government censorship distorts information that could inform life evaluations.

 The surveys this year’s happiness rankings were based on were conducted well before the invasion.
 Ukraine and Russia both fall into the bottom half of world rankings for happiness in the 2022 report, with Ukraine at No. 98 and Russia at No. 80.